Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of a malicious HTTP request exploiting the vulnerability:
+Here’s a conceptual example of how the vulnerability might be exploited.
+This is a sample HTTP DELETE request to the mass-delete endpoint:

 Host: target.example.com